RafaelMostert/lofar-pink-visualization-tool/README.md

 1. Train a SOM using PINK.
 2. Generate website content using the binary_to_website.ipynb jupyter notebook from https://github.com/RafaelMostert/LOFAR-PINK-library
-3. Change som.php the 'columns' and the 'rows' PHP variables to match the width and height of your SOM respectively.
 3. Move the generated content in the directory called 'website' in to the directory 'website_files' of this repository.
 4. Upload the 'website_files' directory to your server root directory.